Kibele/MindContact.Nancy.Datatables/README.md

 forked from mcintyre321/mvc.jquery.datatables

-Test conversion of the project to the Nancy framework
+Attempt to convert mcintyre321's project to Nancy Framework

 ----------------------------------

 turn IQueryables into datagrids